Sell Mortgage Note

-• Risk transfer: Shift the risk of default to the buyer.
+• Eliminating the risk of future borrower default

 Alan-pic